• Home

 What is the first inventor to file rule

-What is the first inventor to file (FITF) rule for patents?
+What is the first inventor to file (FITF) rules for patents?
 The first inventor to file (FITF) rule in patents means that between two inventors, the Patent Office will grant a patent to the one who first filed a patent application regardless of when they conceived the invention.
-For example, assume the second inventor to file conceived the invention on January 1 but filed on … [Read more...]
+For example, assume the second inventor to file conceived the invention on January 1 but filed … [Read more...]

 What is a priority date?